 - Get early-stage prospects into your sales funnel

-So not only are glossary pages informative resources, they can also generate leads to help grow your business.
+So not only are glossary pages informative resources, they potentially generate leads that help grow your business.

 How to Develop Topics and Structure Glossary Pages